-Submission of work either electronically or in hard copy must be made clear in the Assessment coversheet and notification form.
+Submission of work either electronically or in hard copy must be made clear on Managebac.
 Students are always strongly advised to save their work in both hard and soft copies as they progress through their tasks.
+All students have been instructed on the effective use of OneDrive as the schools cloud provider.
 Computer and other technical difficulties will not be accepted as a reason for lateness.